pkraker/Headstart/doc/server_config.md

 * connection->linkedcat_user: user string of your provided authentification credentials
 * connection->linkedcat_pwd: password string of your provided authentification credentials
 * connection->linkedcat_suggest_cache: Absolute path to the cache file for the author suggest functionality, for example "/../server/storage/lc_cache.json". **Make sure that your webserver has write permissions to the containing directory, as the file will be created and rewritten by the service.**
 * snapshot->snapshot_enabled: Set to 1 to enable snapshot feature, 0 to disable
 * snapshot->node_path: Absolute path to node binary
 * snapshot->nodemodules_path: Absolute paths to node_modules folder, where puppeteer is installed
 * snapshot->getsvg_path: Absolute path to getChartSVG.js
 * snapshot->storage_path: Absolute path to the directory, where the snapshots are stored. **Make sure that your webserver has write permissions to this file and the containing directory.**
 * snapshot->snapshot_php: PHP File responsible for rendering the bubble in a way to be snapshotted.
 Relative path to general->host
+* spellchecking->check_spelling: Set to 1 to enable spellchecking, 0 to disable
+* spellchecking->hunspell_path: Absolute path to your hunspell executable
+* spellchecking->dicts_path: Absolute path to your dictionaries folder. **Note that on Windows, you have to add this dictionary to your environment using the `DICPATH` variable**
+* spellchecking->lang_to_code: Translating the two-digit ISO codes to the hunspell dictionary names. **If you add a new dictionary or use different dictionaries than the LibreOffice, you need to adjust this array accordingly.**

 ## Logging configuration